 Participant loans are not permitted by the Plan.
 As a result of Plan mergers, the Plan will occasionally hold existing participant loans through the settlement period.
-On January 3, 2012, GMI Plan participant loan balances of \$451 were transferred into the Plan.
 The loans bear interest at an annual rate of approximately 8.5% and are collectible over various settlement periods through November 2016.
-Participant loans of \$201 and \$321 were held at December 31, 2013 and 2012, respectively.
+Principal and interest is paid ratably through bi-weekly payroll deductions.
+Participant loans of \$89 and \$201 were held at December 31, 2014 and 2013, respectively.